What the Eff is a Philomath... Everything we Should Be

 Nurturing Philomathy in Education and Life

 Unfortunately, much of the joy of learning is systematically drained from traditional education.
 Learning often becomes a hurdle to jump or a new source of stress.
-Instead, the Philomath takes the idea that knowledge is power and understands that learning empowers them and emboldens them.
+Instead, the Philomath takes the idea that knowledge is power and understands that learning empowers and emboldens them.

 Learning from Some Pretty Impressive Philomaths